Title: Wellness Program

 Date of Last Review:

-Exclusions: non-benefits eligible executive staff, senior staff, staff, and term employees
+Exclusions: non-benefits eligible executive staff, senior staff, and staff

 The university believes keeping people healthy and well makes a significant difference in their daily lives.
 Not only do people experience better health when focused on enhancing their level of wellness, but they also are more productive and engaged at work, are absent less often, and tend to use health care less frequently.
 As such, the university promotes and encourages its wellness program.